yahyachammami/Yahia_Docs-/README.md

 ## 🔭 I’m currently working on ...

-- **WebSite or platform for Alumnis**：All is about connection . the more you know the more you understand your future
+- **WebSite or platform for Alumnis**：All is about connection . the more you know the more you understand your future.
 - **3-month-meeting**：I would love to guide and assist with the ESSAI event.
 If there's anything I can help with, please let me know.
-- **Ai/Data webinar or conference** : I love participating and orginizing these kind of event , So i meet diverse range of tunisian inspiring-minds from Google, IBM, Microsoft and AWS
+- **Ai/Data webinar or conference** : I love participating and orginizing these kind of event , So i meet diverse range of tunisian inspiring-minds from Google, IBM, Microsoft and AWS.
+So I will keep you in touch regarding these events.
 - **Discord channel**：You can reach me to join my student grp from SUPCOM, ENIT, ENISO, ENETCOM, ENIS and ENIG.
 With each workshop an engineering school invites me to hold, my community grows.